fungiwnl/knowledge/software-engineering/aws/serverless/cognito.md

   - These creds come with a pre-defined IAM policy stating permissions

 - **Example:**
-  - prvoide (temp) acess to write to S3 bucket using Facebook Login
+  - Provide (temp) access to write to S3 bucket using Facebook Login

 ## Cognito Sync